usc-isi-i2/kgtk/docs/transform/filter.md

 ### Regular Expression Patterns

+`--regex` (short for `--regex True` or `--regex=True`) indicates that the patterns in a filter are regular expressions instead of comma-separated lists.
 When using regular expressions as patterns, `--match-type MATCH_TYPE` determines the type of regular expression match that takes place.